 When adding an additional representation, the default is to apply it to all atoms.
 To apply a representation to a specific set of atoms, click on the "Components" tab of the sidebar menu, click on the "+" adjacent to the protein structure name, and type the atom selection in the blank box above the "cancel" and "confirm" buttons.
-The selection syntax is the same as for the NGL molecular structure viewer (see Atom Selection in the SilcsBio GUI).
+The selection syntax is the same as for the NGL molecular structure viewer (see Atom Selection Syntax).